daxsis/ticketsfinder/README.md

     ```bash
     GET /api/trips/{$tripUid}
     ```
-* Remove the trip with $tripUid and dataches all of its flights from pivot table
+* Removes the trip with $tripUid and dataches all of its flights from pivot table

     ```bash
     DELETE /api/trips/{$tripUid}